yifangyou/metabase/docs/operations-guide/creating-RDS-database-on-AWS.md

 ![RDS MultiAZ](images/RDSMultiAZ.png)

 - Connectivity:
-  - ensure that you are deploying the database in the same VPC as the one you deployed the Metabase instance/s, otherwise they won't be able to see each other.
+  - Ensure that you are deploying the database in the same VPC as the one you deployed the Metabase instance/s, otherwise they won't be able to see each other.
-  - create a __VPC security group__, as you will need to grant access from the Metabase instance/s to the database on the port that listens for connections.
+  - Create a **VPC security group**, as you will need to grant access from the Metabase instance/s to the database on the port that listens for connections.
 ![RDS VPC Security Groups](images/RDSVPCSecurityGroup.png)

 - Additional configuration